Mathnerd314/stroscot/docs/Commentary/TermRewriting.rst

 The optimal reduction stuff is defined for match sequential TRSs.

 non-strict strategies:
-- Lenient evaluation - computation rule [Traub, FPCA 89], where all redexes are evaluated in parallel except inside the arms of conditionals and inside lambdas.
+* Lenient evaluation - computation rule [Traub, FPCA 89], where all redexes are evaluated in parallel except inside the arms of conditionals and inside lambdas.
-- extra memory overhead for parameter passing (inefficient)
+* extra memory overhead for parameter passing (inefficient)
-  - strictness analysis to optimize to eager (which has identical semantics to lazy 99% of the time)
+* strictness analysis to optimize to eager (which has identical semantics to lazy 99% of the time)

-Now, one can argue about which computational strategy is ``better'' (time, space, parallelism, ...)
+Now, one can argue about which computational strategy is better (time, space, parallelism, ...)
-IMO: aim for most efficient normalizing strategy.

-Stroscot aims to be accepting of programs so it uses a normalizing strategy.
+Stroscot: be accepting of programs, ensure a normalizing strategy.
+But after that aim for most efficient in time/space for strict programs.

 Q: can normalizing be as efficient as strict profiling, other optimization tricks

 A list List[Nat].
 In a strict language ADTs are finite.
 In lazy, we might accept infinite lists (generators).
 We want precise types: the finite data structure and its infinite counterpart ARE DIFFERENT DATATYPES.
 Only discardable (weakenable) boxes can contain infinite structures, so uList.
 (Nat + !w List) is an infinite list, while uList.
 (Nat + List) is a strict list.
 Extends to more complicated data structures.
 With subtyping you can use a finite list with an infinite list transformer.